 Jupyter Notebooks run in containerized environments on the cluster.
 This makes it easy to manage dependencies using images and virtual environments.
 The HTTP requests are passed through the master proxy from and to the container.

 Jupyter Notebooks can be automatically terminated if they are idle for a configurable duration to release resources.
 A notebook instance is considered to be idle if it is not receiving any HTTP traffic and it is not otherwise active (as defined by the

 notebook_idle_typeoption in the task configuration).
 To enable this behavior by default, set

 After a Notebook is terminated, it is not possible to restore the files that are not stored in the persistent directories.
 It is important to configure the cluster to mount persistent directories into the container and save files in the persistent directories in the container.
 See Save and Restore Notebook State for more information.

-If you open a Notebook tab in JupyterLab, it will automatically open a kernel that will not be shut down automatically so you need to manually terminate the kernels.
+If you open a Notebook tab in JupyterLab, a kernel is automatically opened.
+This kernel will not be shut down automatically, so you’ll need to manually terminate it.